ThomasMBury/thomasbury.net/content/home/talks.md

 <h2> Centre de recherches mathématiques </h2>

-A more technical presentation of my work on using deep learning to predict tipping points.
+A more technical presentation of my research on using deep learning to predict tipping points.

 {{< youtube QGs2knhnXDM >}}